Eastern Air Lines Flight 401: Investigation

 The National Transportation Safety Board (NTSB) investigation discovered that the autopilot had been inadvertently switched from altitude hold to control wheel steering (CWS) mode in pitch.
 In this mode, once the pilot releases pressure on the yoke (control column or wheel), the autopilot maintains the pitch attitude of the aircraft until the yoke is again moved.
 Investigators believe the autopilot switched modes when the captain accidentally leaned against the yoke while turning to speak to the flight engineer, who was sitting behind and to the right of him.
 The slight forward pressure on the stick would have caused the aircraft to enter a slow descent, maintained by the CWS system.

 Investigation into the aircraft's autopilot showed that the force required to switch to CWS mode was different between the A and B channels (15 and 20 lbf, respectively).
 Thus, the switching to CWS in channel A possibly did not occur in channel B, thus depriving the first officer of any indication the mode had changed (channel A provides the captain's instruments with data, while channel B provides the first officer's).

+Simultaneous to Eastern 401, another flight in the area, National 607, was also having a landing gear incident.
+But flight 607's gear was actually jammed.
+Charles Johnson, one of the air traffic controllers on duty, had been dealing with the incident and aftermath of flight 607 when he was handed ATC control of Eastern 401.
+Miami ATC had only one three dimensional radar that could showcase the height, speed, etc., and Johnson was using that radar.
+He then received Eastern 401's transmissions.
+The flight had not declared an emergency.
+So, Johnson only knew about the so-called "jammed nose gear".
+He noticed the decrease in Eastern 401's altitude, and made one call to the pilots, asking for their progress.
+He was told by Loft that 401 was about ready to change course back to the airport.
+He did not mention their decrease in altitude, as that was not part of the job of ATC at the time, and he did not make further contact before the crash.
+Another possible cause for Johnson's relaxed attitude regarding the decrease in altitude is that the radar used at the time was known to occasionally report incorrect altitude for brief periods, before correcting.
+NTSB investigators later determined Johnson was the only person who noticed Eastern 401 descending, but did not fault him, as he had followed all the ATC procedures in place at the time.